The subtle statistics of the distance ladder: On the distance prior and selection effects: Abstract

 \section{Abstract}

-Statistical methodology is rarely considered significant in distance ladder studies or a potential contributor to the Hubble tension.
+Statistical methodology is rarely considered significant in distance-ladder studies or a potential contributor to the Hubble tension.
 We suggest it should be, highlighting two appreciable issues.
 First, astronomical distances are inferred latent parameters, requiring a prior.
-We show that the common assumption of (perhaps implicit) uniform priors on distance moduli biases distances low due to objects being intrinsically uniformly distributed in volume.
-At fixed measured redshifts, this biases the Hubble constant high.
-Second, selection effects introduce additional factors in the posterior.
-These typically counteract the effect of the volume prior to some extent, but depend significantly on the nature of the selection.
-Typical assumptions place $H_0$ at the top of the plausible range, corresponding to a redshift-selected sample.
-After a detailed analytic and mock-based study of these effects, we apply them to the CosmicFlows-4 sample, where introducing the distance prior causes an approximately 12~per cent increase in distances and $>8~\kmsecMpc$ (55 statistical $\sigma$) decrease in the Hubble constant for the case of volume or magnitude selection.
-Redshift selection would fully undo this shift and is the more likely scenario, as a phenomenological model shows.
-We also investigate the SH0ES sample, where the volume-prior effect is modest ($1.6\sigma$) and is likely already accounted for within the SH0ES pipeline.
-Our work highlights the crucial need to model \emph{both} the distance prior \emph{and} selection accurately for robust distance ladders and derived parameters.
-The latter requires samples with known, homogeneous selection criteria, which should be prioritised in future surveys.
+We show that the (often implicit) uniform priors on distance moduli common to Bayesian distance-ladder analyses bias distances low due to objects being uniformly distributed in volume, which biases the Hubble constant high.
+Frequentist $\chi^2$ methods are unbiased for volume- or redshift-limited samples only if the redshift uncertainty (including peculiar velocities) vanishes, though simulation-based calibration can correct the bias.
+Second, in a Bayesian framework, selection effects introduce additional posterior factors describing the probability of objects entering the sample under the model.
+These partly counteract the volume prior, depending on the nature of the selection.
+After detailed analytic and mock-based studies, we quantify the volume-prior effect in the CosmicFlows-4 and SH0ES samples.
+Both use frequentist methods, so the effect appears as a potential estimator bias rather than a missing prior.
+The implied Hubble constant shifts are significant but must not be applied na\"{\i}vely---principled selection modelling is also required, as we investigate explicitly for CosmicFlows-4.
+Both effects should already be captured by the SH0ES pipeline's simulation-based bias corrections.
+Our work highlights the crucial need to model both distances and selection accurately, either directly in a Bayesian forward model, or via post-hoc simulation-based corrections with realistic source and selection distributions.
+Such modelling requires samples with known, homogeneous selection criteria, which future surveys should prioritise.